TNA Impact live results: The Hardys vs. The Righteous Tables match

 TNA World Title Contract Signing

 Daria Rae and Santino Marella were in the ring with a table covered in the “TNA” logo.
 Of course Rae and Marella were arguing with each other.
 Marella would take the mic to introduce Edwards, but then Rae would cut him off to bring out Eddie Edwards.
 Same with Mike Santana.
-Edwards took a mic and talked about how he and Santana took similar paths in TNA, but when the going got tough, Edwards stayed but Santana went onto greener pastures.
+Edwards took a mic and talked about how he and Santana took similar paths in TNA, but when the going got tough, Edwards stayed but Santana went on to greener pastures.
 Edwards even stayed when TNA “was being laughed at.”
 (I laughed at “was”).
 But the grass wasn’t greener in the shadow of the “Inner Circle” (crowd: “Oooh…”), and now he’s back in TNA.

 Santana responded that even though he left, he came back because his heart was still in TNA.
 Edwards was content to stay because he was “comfortable and complacent,” and Santana went out to test himself.
 Santana “turned down more money than [Edwards] would ever touch,” to come back and build something in TNA.
 Edwards may be the “foundation,” but Santana took a sledgehammer to the foundation of TNA to rebuild it.
 Santana does it for the fans and his family.

 Edwards tried to bait Santana into attacking him by mentioning his daughter.
 But Santana didn’t go for the bait, instead turning it on Edwards by saying his wife left Edwards for Moose.
 Cedric Alexander came in and jumped Santana from behind, but Leon Slater came in to save Santana.
-The babyfaces stood tall and Slater hit both Edwards and Alexander with a diving over the ringpost.
+The babyfaces stood tall and Slater hit both Edwards and Alexander with a flip dive over the ringpost.

-— AJ Francis rejected an offer to play for the Cleveland Brows to learn how to wrestle for free.
+— AJ Francis rejected an offer to play for the Cleveland Browns to learn how to wrestle for free.
 He also hates Nic Nemeth, who has taken more opportunities from him than he’d care to talk about.
 Francis attacked Nic at Sacrifice, and he’ll finish the job at Rebellion.

 Dani Luna v.
 Jada Stone